 Whatever areas you decide on, there are some important things to consider as you plan out your space.
 You’ll want frequently used supplies easily accessible and everything else accessible when needed.
 If your students will be using the supplies you need to be sure they are at a height that they can reach and super easy to access and return.
 Supply caddies, like this one Kristen uses, work well for both student and teaching supplies.

 Not only is it important to be able to access and find your materials, but being comfortable in your workspace is important too.

 Personally, I’m much more likely to keep up with putting things back if everything has a home and the environment is visually tidy and appealing to me.
-Jenny has some really fun projects for creating some cute organization here.

-4. Build Good Routines
+Teacher Tip 4: Build Good Routines

 Using checklists and developing a good storage plan will help you build efficient routines for yourself, but in the classroom, there is one of you and a whole bunch of kids.
 Establishing routines for them and practicing routines with your students is an essential part of being an organized teacher.